 For practical purposes such as the process of registering a corporate bank account, the legal representative is required to be someone with a Chilean residence or domicile.
 In other words, foreigners can act as legal representatives as long as they have a registered address within the country.
 In either case, the legal representative must comply with the minimum requirements to act on behalf of someone else in compliance with the Chilean Civil Code.

-Without prejudice of the above, the national tax authorities, known as the Servicios de Impuestos Internos (SII) has stated that all legal representatives of companies in Chile must comply with the following:
+Without prejudice of the above, the national tax authorities, known as the Servicios de Impuestos Internos (SII) has stated that a legal representative of a company in Chile must comply with the following:

 - Be at least 18 years of age.